WeebDataHoarder/monero-highway/README.md

 Effectively it is designed to serve MoneroPulse DNS Checkpoints as fast and cheap as possible while keeping full control of signing keys.

 Supports Ed25519, ECDSA, RSA keys.
-Zone transfers (AXFR) are supported via TCP.
+Zone transfers (AXFR/IXFR) are supported via TCP.
 Slave DNS servers can be hosted this way.

 Simple update HTTP API.
 Adjustable TTL.